jamestharpe/jamestharpe.com/content/serverless-aws-backend.md

 Here we have our service (the Serverless Framework's unit of organization) defined as  `www.crawlity.com-backend` and the provider set to AWS with the `nodejs6.10` runtime.

+> Note, Serverless Framework does not allow dots (`.`) in service names, so let's change that to hyphens: `www-crawlity-com-backend`.

 Technically speaking, we have a functioning, deployable Serverless service.
 However, before we can deploy we must configure our AWS credentials.

 ### Configuer Serverless Framework AWS Credentials